KDE/documentation-develop-kde-org/content/docs/getting-started/building/ide/visual-studio-code.md

 We'll use the `kscreenlocker` KCM as an example.

-To debug a KCM, you need to start VSCode with the necessary environment variables set.
-This can be done by sourcing the project's `prefix.sh` script and launching VSCode from the terminal:
+To debug a KCM, you need to start VS Code with the necessary environment variables set.
+This can be done by sourcing the project's `prefix.sh` script and launching VS Code from the terminal:

 ```bash
     source ~/kde/build/kscreenlocker/prefix.sh